Holly Sonders Showcases Smoking-Hot Body In Lacy Blue Lingerie

 "Omg you are amazing, such beauty," a second Instagram user commented.

-“Hottest woman ever,” added a third admirer with several flame emoji.
+"Hottest woman ever," a third admirer added, with several flame emoji.

 "Dam!
 Those legs are phenomenal," a fourth fan replied.

 Last month, Holly lit up her Instagram page with a snap that saw her showcasing her fabulous physique in a set of purple lace lingerie.
-The photo captured her from a side view while she arched her back, flaunting her ample chest and trim tummy.
+She was captured from a side view while she arched her back, flaunting her ample chest and trim tummy.
 She stood with one hip cocked, showing off her curvy derrière and shapely thighs.
-She also sported a black satin coverup that she wore loosely off her shoulder.
+She also sported a black satin cover-up that she wore loosely off her shoulder.